mateoicalvo/fiuber-docs/docs/source/index.rst

 In these docs you can find a general overview of said project, descriptions of some technical decisions and recomendations regarding developer experience.

-Check out the :doc:`overview` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information.

 .. note::